Planetary-scale answers, unlocked.

 Authors

 The first step in spatial query processing is to ingest geospatial data into Apache Sedona.
-Data can be loaded from various sources such as files (Shapefiles, GeoJSON, Parquet, GeoTiff, CSV, etc) or databases intro Apache Sedona’s in-memory distributed spatial data structures (typically the Spatial DataFrame).
+Data can be loaded from various sources such as files (Shapefiles, GeoJSON, Parquet, GeoTiff, CSV, etc) or databases into Apache Sedona’s in-memory distributed spatial data structures (typically the Spatial DataFrame).

 Next, Sedona makes use of spatial indexing techniques to accelerate query processing, such as R-trees or Quad trees.
 The spatial index is used to partition the data into smaller, manageable units, enabling efficient data retrieval during query processing.